Mizzou Hoops embarks on SEC tourney, searches for first-ever SEC Championship win

 1. Force turnovers early and often

-Missouri will need to find a way to counteract the disadvantage it will have on the rebounding end, and this is where its pesky defense will come in hand.
+Missouri will need to find a way to counteract the disadvantage it will have on the rebounding end, and this is where its pesky defense will come in handy.

 The Tigers swipe steals on 14.8% of opponent possessions, good for second in the country.
 Those added chances should bode well for Missouri, who shoots 56.4% from inside the arc, 36.2% from outside of it and 75.6% from the free throw line.

-Capitalizing on opponent mistakes will be vital, especially against a Tennessee team that turned the ball over 14 times against an Ole Miss team not known for its defensive intensity.
+Capitalizing on opponent mistakes will be vital, especially against an Alabama team that turns the ball over more than any other SEC opponent.
 Opportunities to force turnovers should come often for the Tigers, and it’ll likely be the difference in determining whether Missouri can work its way to a semifinal.

 2. Showcase the strengths of the offense

-Note: Updated: Well, the Tigers made it to their first ever SEC Tournament semifinal.
-Now, they get the privilege of being able to take on Brandon Miller and No. 1 Alabama.